 This example illustrates that bond investors can benefit in the long term from rising rates, but only if they stay invested as appropriate relative to their investment goals, time horizon and risk tolerance.

 Around the world, interest rates have trended downward since the early 1980s.
-But after record lows in 2020, 10-year Treasury yields rose to a decade high of over 4% in October 2022.
-With meaningful progress made on reducing inflation and the potential for an end to additional interest rate hikes on the horizon, we would expect limited upward pressure on yields from current levels.
+But after record lows in 2020, 10-year Treasury yields rose to a 16-year high of 5% in October 2023.
+With meaningful progress made on reducing inflation and the Fed likely to normalize policy over the coming years, we would expect limited upward pressure on yields from current levels.
 Many of the factors that caused interest rates to fall over the past 40 years are still with us, albeit to a lesser extent:

-- Demographics – Over time, population growth among developed countries has slowed and even stagnated in some cases.
-U.S. labor force growth has fallen below 0.5% in the last decade from 1.2% in the 1990s and 2.5% in the ’70s.
-As the population becomes older and more workers exit the labor force, the potential growth rate for consumer spending and economic growth declines, exerting downward pressure on yields.
+- Demographics — Over time, population growth among developed countries has slowed and even stagnated in some cases.
+U.S. labor force growth has fallen to around 0.5% in the past decade, compared with 2.5% in the 1970s.
+As the population becomes older and more workers exit the labor force, the potential growth rates for consumer spending and economic growth decline, exerting downward pressure on yields.
 Also, the rise in life expectancy means people need to save more for longer retirements, which increases the supply of savings and demand for bonds.

-- Deflationary forces – Disruptive technologies and transparent prices (the so-called “Amazon effect”) have helped keep a lid on inflation in the past 20 years.
-While the days of below-2% inflation seem distant at the moment, central banks around the world are now acting to bring consumer price growth back to target.
-We have seen supply chain bottlenecks begin to clear and normalize.
+- Deflationary forces — Disruptive technologies, globalization and transparent prices (the so-called “Amazon effect”) have helped keep a lid on inflation in the past 20 years.
+While the days of inflation below 2% seem distant at the moment, central banks around the world have acted to bring consumer price growth back to target and are now easing policy as inflation has moderated.
+We have seen supply chain bottlenecks clear and normalize.
 At the same time, technology and the potential productivity gains are likely to continue to exert downward pressure on prices.

-- Low foreign yields – While yields have risen around the world over the past year, U.S. interest rates remain higher than in most developed countries.
-And there is still $1.8 trillion of negative-yielding debt globally (down from $18 trillion in late 2020).
+- Low foreign yields — While yields have risen around the world over the past year, U.S. interest rates remain higher than in most developed countries.
+For example, the 10-year yield on a Japanese government bond was still below 1% at the end of August 2024.
 For this reason, foreign demand for U.S. Treasuries will likely remain strong, acting as an anchor against another significant rise in domestic rates.

-Image Description: The graph shows the average and peak 10-year Treasury yield by decade.
+The graph shows the average and peak 10-year Treasury yields by decade.

-Image Description: The graph shows the average and peak 10-year Treasury yield by decade.
+The graph shows the average and peak 10-year Treasury yields by decade.

-- After over a year of central banks raising interest rates around the globe, we believe the risk/reward trade-off between U.S. investment-grade and international bonds is balanced.
+We believe opportunities and risks are balanced within international bonds.
+We recommend a neutral allocation as part of our opportunitistic asset allocation guidance.
 International bonds have a higher duration than U.S. investment-grade bonds and could stand to benefit as central banks approach the end of their rate-hiking cycles.